Lagkouvardos/Rhea/README.md

 5. Serial-Group-Comparisons
 6. Correlations

-Running them in the given order simplify the process as the output of each step is often the input of the next.
-There is an extra folder where the original data is recommended to be placed to keep the analysis of one study in a compact and organized structure.
-Inside the 0.Original-Data folder there is another folder containing the template files used for the Rhea presentation that can be used for exploring the different steps of Rhea.
-For a quick and effective way to obtain OTU-tables and other required files for further analysis in Rhea, when starting from raw sequencing data, please use the analysis functionality of IMNGS (www.imngs.org).
-The output of the UPARSE based clustering of sequences to OTUs is fully compatible with Rhea scripts.
-Before running any script make sure you read and fully understand the corresponding ReadMe file that can be found in each folder.
+Running them in the given order simplifies the process as the outputs of each step are often the inputs of the next.
+There is also an extra folder where the original data is recommended to be placed to keep the analysis of one study in a compact and organized structure.
+Inside the 0.Original-Data folder, there is another folder containing the template files that served as basis for the Rhea presentation that can be used for training purposes.
+For a quick and effective way to obtain OTU-tables and other required files for analysis in Rhea, when starting from raw sequencing data, please use the analysis functionality of IMNGS (www.imngs.org).
+The output of the UPARSE-based clustering (Edgar, 2013) of sequences to OTUs is fully compatible with the Rhea scripts.
+Before running any script, please make sure you have read and fully understood the corresponding ReadMe file that can be found in each folder.

 ###Script structure

-All R scripts in Rhea follow a common structure design to help users orient and accelerate usage.
-Therefore every script would have a Commentary, Initialization and Main sections, Those are explained in detail bellow.
+All R scripts in Rhea follow a common structure designed to help easy implementation by users.
+Therefore, each script contains a Commentary, Initialization, and Main section.
+These sections are explained in detail below:

 #### Commentary section
-These are comments lines that add no functionality to the script but they exist to help the user understand the concept of the script and guide him through the script requirements.
-The user targeting comments start with the hash sign and are followed by a back-tick (#`) to be distinguished from ordinary R commands annotation lines starting with a hash (#) intended for advanced users.
-We suggest all users to read the introductory and usage commends in all scripts they use.
-An example of those commends can be seen bellow:
+It contains short comment lines that add no functionality to the script but should help users understanding the concept of the script and guide them briefly through the script requirements.
+User-targeting comments start with a hash sign followed by a back-tick (#`); ordinary R commands annotation lines throughpout the scripts start with a hash sign only (#) and are for advanced users.
+We recommend that all users read the introductory and usage comments in all scripts before use.
+An example of those comments can be seen bellow:

 	#' Version 1.6
 	#' This script was last modified on 11/02/2016
 	#' Script Task: Normalize OTU tables
 	#'
 	#' Normalize abundance values of the input OTU table
-	#' calculate relative abundances for all OTUs based on normalized values
+	#' Calculate relative abundances for all OTUs based on normalized values
 	#'
 	#' Input: Please enter following parameters
 	#' 1.
 Set the path to the directory where the file is stored